 How to Perform Keyword Research for Product Data Optimization

 Conducting keyword research for product data optimization is vital.
 It improves search relevance, ensuring that prospective customers can easily locate your products.
+42% of shoppers say that although their search results seem technically relevant to their queries, the products aren't what they're actually hoping to see.
 To kick things off, explore the specific terms and phrases that users input into search bars when seeking items in your online store.
 Leveraging search analytics tools will help you identify popular queries and assess their search frequency.

 Next, tap into external keyword research tools like Google Keyword Planner or SEMrush.
 These platforms are invaluable for uncovering synonyms, informal expressions, and related terms that resonate with your target audience.
 They also reveal less obvious yet highly relevant keywords that could significantly drive traffic to your listings.